Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/README.md

 - The Neo Geo CD version seems to contains remnants of codes from Cyber Lip, so I guess that at least some logic from Sengoku 2 P040.PRG was common with that earlier game (probably the logic to split and load levels in the tiny Neo Geo CD memory).

 - The sword slashing sound is much more satisfying and violent with AES / MVS version than Neo Geo CD version.
 It must probably be possible to restore the much better original sound effects.
 No plan on my side for the moment.
-I've rapidly checked, it's not an easy task at all.
+I've rapidly checked, it's not an easy task at all as samples do not have the same lenght.

 - The first screaming sound from the pedestrians running in level 3 is lacking in the Neo Geo CD version.
 This is not related to the hack but a pure bug from the genuine version.